Borna Barisic: Rangers sign Croatian defender on four-year deal

 - From the section Rangers

-Rangers have completed the signing of Croatian defender Borna Barisic from Osijek on a four-year contract.
+Borna Barisic hopes signing for Rangers will open the door to the Croatian national side after completing a four-year deal.

-The left-back impressed manager Steven Gerrard during their recent Europa League qualifying tie, when Barisic scored in the second leg at Ibrox.
+The left-back impressed Ibrox manager Steven Gerrard during the Europa League qualifiers against NK Osijek.

-The 25-year-old, who has won three caps, becomes the 11th player signed by Gerrard since taking over this summer.
+Reportedly joining for a fee of £2.2m, Barisic already has three caps for his country.

-Barisic was part of Croatia's pre-World Cup squad but missed the cut as his compatriots went on to reach the final.
+"I think this club will give me the chance to play on the national team," he said.